Steve Wynn: Political activities

-In the past, Wynn has financially supported both the Democratic and the Republican Party, for example contributing $200,000 to the Republican Governors Association in 2013.
+In the past, Wynn has financially supported both Democratic and Republican Party efforts.
 In 2011 he spoke in support of Nevada Senator Harry Reid.
-Though he supported Barack Obama in the 2008 election, in 2011 he expressed disappointment with Obama's policies relating to economic issues.
+Wynn supported Barack Obama in the 2008 election.

 In December 2010, Prince Albert II of Monaco bestowed Monegasque citizenship to Wynn, an unusual act since Wynn did not meet the prerequisites.
-According to the Las Vegas Sun, Wynn was given the citizenship when he agreed to serve as outside director in Monaco QD International Hotels and Resorts Management, which is a joint venture between the governments of Monaco and Qatar.
+According to the Las Vegas Sun, Wynn was given citizenship when he agreed to be an outside director in Monaco QD International Hotels and Resorts Management, which is a joint venture between the governments of Monaco and Qatar.
 The organization buys and manages hotels in Europe, the Middle East and North America.

 Between 2012 and 2018, Wynn contributed more than $2.5 million to the Republican Governors Association and also donated $411,000 to the National Republican Senatorial Committee, $248,000 to the Republican National Committee, and $100,000 to the National Republican Congressional Committee.
 In 2016, Wynn donated $833,000 to Republican Party joint fundraising committees.
 After Donald Trump won the 2016 U.S. presidential election, Wynn was named a vice-chairman of Trump's inauguration committee.

 After the January 2017 inauguration of Donald Trump, Wynn was named finance chairman of the Republican National Committee.
-In October 2017 The Wall Street Journal reported that Wynn, who has financial interests in China, lobbied President Trump on behalf of the Chinese government to return a Chinese dissident, Guo Wengui, to China.
+In October 2017 The Wall Street Journal reported that Wynn, who has financial interests in China, lobbied President Trump on behalf of the Chinese government to return a Chinese whistleblower, Guo Wengui, to China.
 On January 28, 2018, Wynn resigned from the finance chairman position amid sexual misconduct allegations.
 In May 2021, the Department of Justice ordered Wynn to register as a foreign agent of China, and filed a civil lawsuit.
 He denied acting as a foreign agent and lobbying on China's behalf.
 The case was dismissed in October 2022.

-The court did not determine whether Wynn actually acted as a foreign agent, but ruled that he could not be retroactively compelled to register after his alleged relationship with the Chinese government had ended.
+Together with his spouse, Wynn contributed $1.5 million to Donald Trump's 2020 presidential campaign.